Stress is something we all deal with from time to time. It’s just a part of life.

 - Avoid stimulants that disrupt sleep, such as coffee and nicotine

 - Do something soothing (take a bath, journal, or meditate)

-- If you’re lying there and absolutely can’t sleep get up and do something boring.
-It sounds weird but it was a recommendation from a sleep specialist I saw years ago.
+- If you’re lying there and absolutely can’t sleep get up and do something boring (it might sound weird but it works!)

 Journaling is an excellent stress management tool and the mental health benefits are well-documented.

 Starting a journaling practice will help you get all those jumbled, racing, unhelpful thoughts out of your head and down on paper.
 It’s also a powerful tool to help you shift and change stressful thoughts and release negative emotions.